 A report is published after each inspection which highlights good practice and identifies areas for improvement.

-You can ask to see a copy of the report when you visit a nursery/centre or you can access it on Social Care and Social Work Improvement Scotland or the HMIE website.
+You can ask to see a copy of the report when you visit a nursery/centre or you can access it on the HMIE website.

-All nurseries/centres and partner providers of pre-school education use the self-evaluation document Child at the Centre and the national care standards for early education and childcare to promote continuous improvement.
+All centres and funded providers use the self-evaluation document Child at the Centre and the national care standards for early education and childcare to promote continuous improvement.

-Pre-school education in East Ayrshire is provided directly by the local authority in early childhood centres and partner centres.
+Early learning and childcare in East Ayrshire is directly provided by the local authority and funded providers in the voluntary and private sector.